Cu-Tom/nicole-log/README.md

-This is a log for Nicole‘s lab.
+This is a log for Nicole's lab.